St. Andrews na Creige Golf Course

-St. Andrews na Creige is a privately owned golf course located in St. Andrew's, Newfoundland, Canada.
+Codroy Valley Golf Club (formerly St. Andrews na Creige) is a privately owned golf course located in St. Andrew's, Newfoundland, Canada.

 History

-St. Andrews Na Creige is a 9-hole (par 35) course located at the edge of the Long Range Mountains in the Codroy Valley of western Newfoundland.
+Codroy Valley Golf Club (formerly St. Andrews Na Creige) is a 9-hole (par 35) course located at the edge of the Long Range Mountains in the Codroy Valley of western Newfoundland.
 The course has plans to add an additional 9-holes and a chalet development.

 The property was originally deeded to current owner Pat MacIsaac's great grandfather, Captain John MacIsaac by Queen Victoria in 1889.
-The deed can be seen, proudly hung, in St. Andrews Na Creige Club House.